Eloy2/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Responsive websites fit to the size of the screen they are in at any given point.
+Adaptive websites make use of static breakpoints set by media queries.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means that you would make your site mobile size first and then work up to desktop size by making things bigger and/or adding more things to the site.
+Desktop first is the opposite.
+You would make the desktop version of the site first and then you would make everything smaller and/or remove things such as images to fit the mobile version of the site.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It is 10/16.
+This makes it easier to calculate rems when we use them in our site.
+1rem = 10px when we use 62.5% in html tag.
+1rem = 16px when we don’t use 62.5%.

 4. How would you describe preprocessing to someone new to CSS?
+A preprocessor allows us to write a lot less code to achieve the same result that we want to.
+We would write code in the preprocessor file while we are running a watcher that watches the file we are working on for changes.
+Then any changes we make will be compiled and placed on the index.css file in css syntax.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept is parametric mixins.
+I like them because they are flexible and they help me keep my code dry so I don’t have to keep writing the same thing over and over.
+I can’t think of a concept that gives me trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.